 Leaves of Absence and Withdrawals.
 Students planning a leave should consult with their College adviser and also arrange for an interview with one of the College deans of students.
 For full tuition refund, a leave of absence must be arranged either at the end of the quarter prior to the leave or by Friday of first week of the quarter that a student is going to be on leave.
 For the refund schedule, visit bursar.uchicago.edu/tuition.html#refunds.
 In the case of leave granted for medical reasons, the dean of students may require information from a physician or therapist as a condition of the student's return to the College.
 Students who decide not to return to the College must formally withdraw their registration.
 To do so, students should contact the Office of the Dean of Students in the College.
 At the time of withdrawal, students are advised of the conditions under which they may resume their studies in the College.
+For a complete overview of College policies regarding leaves of absence and withdrawals, visit the College website at college.uchicago.edu/policies-regulations/leaves-restrictions-warnings/leave-absence.

 Grades.
-The following marks are used for undergraduate courses (the number weight assigned to each grade for computation of grade point averages (GPA) is listed in parentheses when applicable): A (4.0), A- (3.7), B+ (3.3), B (3.0), B- (2.7), C+ (2.3), C (2.0), C- (1.7), D+ (1.3), D (1.0), F (0.0), I, P, Q, and W. The marks A, B, C, D, and P are passing marks and confer course credit.
+The following marks are used for undergraduate courses (the number weight assigned to each grade for computation of grade point averages (GPA) is listed in parentheses when applicable): A (4.0), A- (3.7), B+ (3.3), B (3.0), B-(2.7), C+ (2.3), C (2.0), C- (1.7), D+ (1.3), D (1.0), F (0.0), I, P, Q, and W. The marks A, B, C, D, and P are passing marks and confer course credit.
 The mark F indicates unsatisfactory work and does not confer credit.
+A grade of F may not be subsequently changed, except when entered in error by the instructor or the registrar.